 *For a full list of ingredients see the recipe card below.

-🥗 How To Make This Recipe
+🥗 How To Make A Dill Pickle Chopped Salad

 Step 1: Roughly chop butter lettuce, fresh dill, green onions, and pickles.
 Julienne radishes and mix everything together in a large bowl with the coleslaw mix.